-While Godzilla is the big dog of the group, the kaiju genre led to the creation of numerous other giant monsters that served as both friends and foes to Godzilla over the years.
+While Godzilla is the group's big dog, the kaiju genre led to the creation of numerous other giant monsters that served as both friends and foes to Godzilla over the years.

 Fan favorites like Rodan, King Ghidorah, and Mothra were featured in multiple films throughout multiple eras, while many others were seen only once.

-Whether the main staple or a one-off performance, the kaiju genre sparked the creation of a myriad of bizarre, and often silly, monsters.
+Whether the main staple or a one-off performance, the kaiju genre sparked the creation of many bizarre and often silly monsters.

 This article is the complete guide to Godzilla monsters featured in the films.
 We’ve broken the list down into the various Godzilla film eras, including the 3 American films.
 Each of the Godzilla monsters will be discussed once under the era of films for which they first appeared.

 - 1 The Complete Guide to Godzilla Monsters